 The Certificate IV in Mental Health, Certificate IV in Community Services and the Diploma of Mental Health are offered at registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and Search on the My Skills website to find a registered provider near you.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can also undertake a traineeship in mental health work.
 The traineeship usually takes 24 months to complete.